 The Administrative Law Judge, or ALJ, will issue a written Proposed Decision approximately 30 days after the Hearing.
 The Dental Board of California can adopt, modify or reject the ALJ’s Proposed Decision.
 The Dental Board of California’s action is called the Final Decision and Order.
 There are two main rights of Appeal of a Final Decision and Order.
 California Government Code § 11521 allows a Dentist to file a Petition for Reconsideration prior to the effective date of the Final Decision and Order.
 Pursuant to California Code of Civil Procedure § 1094.5, the Dentist can also file a Petition for Writ of Mandamus in Superior Court.
 A Writ must be filed within 30 days of the effective date of the Final Decision and Order.
 California Dentists facing a Dental Board of California Administrative Law Hearing need effective representation from a Dental Board of California License Defense Lawyer.

 California Dental License and Criminal Convictions

 The Dental Board of California thoroughly investigates all applicants for Dental Licenses.
-The Dental Board of California may deny a California Dental License to Dental students and Dentists from other states and countries.
-Most California Dentist License denials occur due to criminal convictions, financial problems or misstatements on the Dental License application.
+The Dental Board of California may deny a California Dental License to students and Dentists from other states and countries.
+Most California Dental License denials occur due to criminal convictions, financial problems or misstatements on the Dental License application.
 Statement of Issues Hearings and Accusation Hearings before the Office of Administrative Hearings maintain a similar procedure.
 However, in a Statement of Issues Hearing, the applicant bears the burden of proof.
-Individuals denied a Dental License should contact a California Dental License Denial Lawyer for representation in a Dental Board of California Statement of Issues Hearing.
+Individuals denied a Dental License should contact a Dental Board of California License Denial Lawyer for representation in a Dental Board of California Statement of Issues Hearing.